meilisearch/specifications/text/0123-ranking-rules-setting-api.md

 ## 1. Summary

-This specification describes the `rankingRules` setting API endpoints.
+This specification describes the `rankingRules` index setting API endpoints.

 ## 2. Motivation
 N/A